tomponline/beanstalkworker/README.md

 * JobManager interface - represents a way to handle a job's lifecycle.
 * RawJob - an implementation of JobManager for managing a Raw job's life cycle.
 * Worker - an implementation of a beanstalkd client process that consumes raw jobs from one or more tubes.
 It will automatically reconnect to beanstalkd server if it loses the connection.

-## Usage

-Please see https://github.com/tomponline/beanstalkworker_demo for examples of how to use this library.

 ## See also